 Table 1.7-1 presents applicable standards for groundwater quality and Table 1.7-2 presents applicable standards for surface water quality.
 These standards are used as screening levels for evaluating monitoring results.
-Table 1.7-3 lists analytes and field preparation (filtered or unfiltered samples).
+Table 1.7-3 lists analytes and field preparation (filtered or unfiltered samples) for constituents with applicable groundwater screening levels.
+Table 1.7-4 lists field preparation for analysis of tracers that have no applicable screening levels.
 Contract laboratories use the most current accredited analytical methods to analyze the samples collected under the IFGMP.